axrp/axrp.github.io/_posts/2022-03-30-episode-13-first-principles-agi-safety-richard-ngo.markdown

 - [Following Richard's work](#following-richards-work)

 **Daniel Filan:**
 Hello, everybody.
 Today, I'll be speaking with Richard Ngo.
 Richard is a researcher at OpenAI, where he works on AI governance and forecasting.
-He also was a research engineer at DeepMind, and designed the course ["AI Safety Fundamentals"](https://www.eacambridge.org/agi-safety-fundamentals).
+He also was a research engineer at DeepMind, and designed the course ["AGI Safety Fundamentals"](https://www.eacambridge.org/agi-safety-fundamentals).
 We'll be discussing his report, [AGI Safety from First Principles](https://www.alignmentforum.org/s/mzgtmmTKKn5MuCzFJ), as well as his [debate with Eliezer Yudkowsky](https://www.alignmentforum.org/s/n945eovrA3oDueqtq) about the difficulty of AI alignment.
 For links to what we're discussing, you can check the description of this episode, and you can read the transcripts at [axrp.net](https://axrp.net/).
 Well, Richard, welcome to the show.

 **Richard Ngo:**
 Thanks so much for having me.